-- The opportunity to participate in and win the award for the many fun contests: Best Team Name, Best Team Shirt, Best Team Costume, Best Decorated Vans, and Most Spirited Team.
+- The opportunity to win the many fun contests: Best Team Name, Best Team Shirt, Best Team Costume, Best Decorated Vans, and Most Spirited Team.

 - Your Leg 4 runner will compete in the epic Donner’s Downfall Leg 4 Time Trial.
 Fastest man and fastest woman will win a great prize.
 So will the runner who gets 178th place.

 What the first 25 fully paying teams also will get:

 We will continue our tradition of providing each captain with something special.
 Each captain will receive an official RTO captain’s pilsner glass along with a ticket for a complimentary lunch at the Finish Line Festival.